gymreklab/cse185-spring18-week5/CSE185_Week5_PartI.md

 ## 3. Visualizing GWAS results
 Now, we'd like to visualize our results.
 We will use the [`assocplots`](https://github.com/khramts/assocplots) python package for this.
 A script for plotting has been provided in `scripts/gwas_plotter.py`.
 Figure out how to run this script to generate QQ plots and Manhattan plots for each GWAS you performed (with and without covariates).
 Hint, it is always a good idea to run a script with no arguments to see if there are any hints on how to use it (e.g. `python ./scripts/gwas_plotter.py`)

 Include the figures in your lab report.
 How did the two results differ?
-Which GWAS do you think is more reliable? **Choose that one for the remainder of analyses.**
+Which GWAS do you think is more reliable and why? **Choose that one for the remainder of analyses.**

 ## 4. Analyzing significant hits